|

 placing your sounds until you create something which is interesting

+to you -- a kind of "sound collage."
 For this simple homework assignment the soundfile sources you use

 can be ANY sound files you have available, particularly:

-- soundfiles you have exported (saved) from your JSYD patches.
+- soundfiles you have exported (saved) from your JSYD patches.- recording your own voice

 - any other soundfiles you happen to have